 In this paper, we add to a growing literature on factor price equality.
+This research began with Samuelson (1949), who noted that two countries'

+2See, for example, Barro and Sala-i-Martin (1991) and Carlino and Mills (1993).
-This research began with Samuelson (1949), who noted that two countries' factor rewards will be equal if their endowments vary less than industry input intensities.
-This insight, derived from a model with two goods and two factors, sparked efforts by Mckenzie (1955), Dixit and Norman (1980),

-Wu (1987) and Deardorff (1992) to generalize the necessary conditions for factor price equality to an arbitrary number of countries, goods and factors.
+factor rewards will be equal if their endowments vary less than industry input intensities.
+This insight, derived from a model with two goods and two factors, sparked efforts by Mckenzie (1955), Dixit and Norman (1980), Wu (1987) and Deardorff (1992) to generalize the necessary conditions for factor price equality to an arbitrary number of countries, goods and factors.
 Debaere and Demiroglu (1997) find a violation of these conditions in a cross section of countries, and interpret this result as evidence that developed and developing countries inhabit distinct cones of diversification.
-In compementary work, Repetto and Ventura (1998) show that international productivity-adjusted wages vary significantly across countries in a manner consistent with the existence of a multiple cone world.
+In compenentary work, Repetto and Ventura (1998) show that international productivity-adjusted wages vary significantly across countries in a manner consistent with the existence of a multiple cone world.